-- 2nd Offence – The classroom teacher confiscates the item and passes it to the Principal.
-It will be able to be collected at the end of the day.
+- 1st Offence – The device will be passed to Student Services, parents notified.
+The student will be able to be collect the device at the end of the day.

-- 3rd Offence – The classroom teacher confiscates the item and passes to the Principal.
-The child’s parents will be notified and a time arranged for the item to be collected.
+- 2nd Offence – The device will be passed to Student Services and then to the Principal.
+The student’s parents will be notified and a time arranged for the item to be collected from the Principal.

-NB: Students who bring mobile phones, or any electronic equipment, to school must accept full responsibility for the safety of the item.
-The Department of Educations insurance policy does not provide cover for the private property of students.
+Students who bring mobile phones, or any electronic equipment, to school must accept full responsibility for the safety of the item.
+The Department of Education’s insurance policy does not provide cover for the private property of students.